kangarko/docs/docs/guides/configuration/systems/ticket.md

     ```

 ## <u>Opening Methods</u>
-We have 5 different opening methods in this area, these are as follows
+We have 5 different opening methods in this area:

 ### Message
 - This opening method creates a ticket channel when a message arrives in the channel you specified for the ticket category.